Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 "So…" Daar shimmied his body happily, which was the real point of the activity.
 He wasn’t made to sit still, or be poised and regal for too long.
 He was made to *move,* and he’d be feeling better for what was, by his standards, a little light exercise. "...What was the second request?"

 The crown was still there, still settled firmly on his head.
-His expression was...happy.
+His expression was... happy.
 Serene.
-Almost *radiant.* By the Mothers, for the first time since the coronation...it seemed *right.*
+Almost *radiant.* By the Mothers, for the first time since the coronation... it seemed *right.*

 Nadrya sidled up closer and nuzzled against his strong neck.
 "I want another cub."

 That seemed to surprise and delight him, but as always he was concerned for her well-being.

-"You’ve smelled ready ‘fer a while now...but are ‘ya *sure?* The next week’s gonna be *busy* Naydi, ‘fer both of us...an’ not to be crass, but conceivin’ a cub ain’t exactly light work...and, uh, I *definitely* ain’t an easy mate, even at my most gentlest..."
+"You’ve smelled ready ‘fer a while now... but are ‘ya *sure?* The next week’s gonna be *busy* Naydi, ‘fer both of us... an’ not to be crass, but conceivin’ a cub ain’t exactly light work... and, uh, I *definitely* ain’t an easy mate, even at my most gentlest..."

-That last bit—his *power,* in every sense of the word—was one of the things that was most attractive about him...but he had a valid point, and he had always been one to worry, especially with her.
+That last bit—his *power,* in every sense of the word—was one of the things that was most attractive about him... but he had a valid point, and he had always been one to worry, especially with her.
 Humans it seemed paid the cost of motherhood more toward the end, in their aptly-named Labor.
 With gaoians it was very much the other way around.
 There was a *very good reason* why Females were traditionally picky, and why a mating contract really was a signed, legally binding contract.

 Among other things, it included an injury clause.